← All Growth Audits

 Prioritized Recommendations

-Switch to SSR/SSG — make content visible to search engines and AI crawlersUnlocks everything that follows
+Switch to SSR/SSG — make content visible to search engines and AI crawlersUnlocks everything

 Create 5 comparison pages (vs Salsify, Akeneo, Hypotenuse, Feedonomics, Plytix)Very High — AEO + SEO